 When colloidal MCC powder is added to water and subjected to shear energy — from a high-speed mixer, rotor-stator homogenizer, or similar equipment — the following sequence occurs:

-The network that colloidal MCC forms is thixotropic — it breaks down under applied shear (such as mixing, pumping, or pouring) and rebuilds at rest.
+Furthermore, the suspension network formed by colloidal MCC stabilizer is thixotropic — it breaks down under applied shear (such as mixing, pumping, or pouring) and rebuilds at rest.
+This unique characteristic allows colloidal microcrystalline cellulose to provide excellent beverage stability while maintaining a smooth drinking experience.
 This is precisely the behavior needed in food and pharmaceutical suspension systems:

 This dual behavior is why colloidal MCC stabilizer is the preferred food suspension stability additive in categories ranging from chocolate milk to pharmaceutical oral suspensions.